davo/awesome-react-framer-x/readme.md

 ## What is Framer X?

 [Framer X](https://framer.com/x) is a powerful Interaction Design tool.
-A Beta Program started on August 1st to try and give feedback to the team.
-Please read the **[Official Documentation](https://framer.gitbook.io/framer/)**.
+Please read the **[Official Documentation](https://framer.com/docs/)**.

-The team recently opened up a Facebook group **[Framer X Beta](https://www.facebook.com/groups/framer.x.feedback/)** to consolidate bug reports, feedback, ideas and questions.

-Beta I comes with a new Design Store of reusable UI components (powered by NPM).
+Framer X comes with a variety of features and capabilities like a Design Store of reusable UI components (powered by NPM).
 On the store you will find a collection of interactive design & code components such as maps, random image generators, video and audio players, Design System Kits (iOS & Android) and more.

-React components for Framer X Beta 1 **will only support `TypeScript`**. `ES6` support is expected for the final release.
+React components for Framer X could be written in **`TypeScript`** or **`ES6`**.

 If you want to get started with React: